NamtaoProductions/namtao-com/src/site/notes/No Boilerplate/NB43 - Building Your Second Brain in Obsidian.md

 (and they're almost all prime colours with a checkbox)

-Not to mention when apps disappear or REMOVE features.

 The result is this hedonic treadmill of:
 - Leaping to a new app,